kodi-community-addons/script.skin.helper.service/README.md

 RunScript(script.skin.helper.service,action=enableviews)
 ```
 This will present a selection dialog to the user to enable (or disable) views.
 It uses the views.xml file to display the available views (see above).
 When a view is disabled it will be hidden from the view selection dialog.
 Also, a Skin String will be set so you can check in your skin if the view has been disabled (and not include it or set a visiblity condition).
-The name of the Skin String that will be set by the script is: View.Disabled.[VIEWID] where [VIEWID] is the numerical ID of the view.
+The name of the Skin String that will be set by the script is: SkinHelper.View.Disabled.[VIEWID] where [VIEWID] is the numerical ID of the view.

-Example: <include condition="!Skin.HasSetting(View.Disabled.55)">View_55_BannerList</include>
+Example: <include condition="!Skin.HasSetting(SkinHelper.View.Disabled.55)">View_55_BannerList</include>

 ________________________________________________________________________________________________________